JeffCoster/merge/README.md

     - each Data Source needs to be available to the merger JS code, as a const
     - each Data Source needs to be registered in the Data Sources object
-    >- Note: Data Sources will often be the results of a service call
-3. add merger boiler plate JS, in a script, in the html
+    >- Note: Data Sources will often be the results of a service call 3a. add [merger boiler plate JS](merger-boiler-plate-js), in a script, in the html OR 3b. add request route to [index.js](https://jeffcoster.github.io/merger/#node-index-js) of Express
-4. configure json data to map source json arrays and values, to target html sections, elements and attirbutes
+4. configure json data to map source json arrays and values, to target html sections, elements and attributes
     - element text maps directly to corresponding source field
     - attribute value maps directly to corresponding source field
-    - source object collections map to html template sections, for instantion of templates and content filling
-5. load the html page, so that merger runs and renders the page
+    - source object collections map to html template sections, for instantion of templates and content filling 5a. load the html page, so that merger runs and renders the page OR 5b. run in node JS

 >_Note: Steps 4 and 5 can be iterated over, to configure and test in parts_

-## Invocation on Node JS
+## Merger Boiler Plate JS
-See merger-express project for examples of Merger rendering with Express on Node JS.

-## Overview of Invocation (Browser)
 ```javascript

    import {mergerMap} from './merger-map.js'